-BUSES – Fares depending on the h destination and whether the bus is air conditioned or not.
+BUSES – Fares depending on the distance and destination and whether the bus is air conditioned or not.
 Always flag for buses and carry small change.
 Keep your ticket in case the Ticket Inspector asks for it.
 Buses may not always adhere to the schedule but most of them run frequently between 9am to 6pm.
 The last run is between 11pm and midnight.

 RAILWAY In Malaysia, all tracks lead to Lumpur.
 Two main railway lines operate for passenger service.
 One runs along the west coast from Singapore to Kuala Lumpur and Butterworth and meets The Thai railways at the border¬ the other lines travel up to the northeast part of the peninsular near Kota Bahru, also meeting up with the Thai Railway.
 The Malayan Railway or Kereta api Tanah Melayu (KTM) offers two types of passenger services: Express ( air conditioned first and second class; luxury coaches and nigh berths) and economy class ( non-air-conditioned).
 The KTM visit Malaysia Rail pass for tourist (excluding Singaporeans) offers unlimited travel on any passenger train by KTM (not valid for travel on the state railway of Thailand).
 Passports are required when purchasing the Rail pass or making reservations.